Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 ## The Main Rust Program

-Now we get to do the fun stuff, actually using this C shim of ours.
+Now onto the fun stuff, actually using this C shim.

 First you'll want to create a new crate: